doctorfree/cheat-sheets/kasm/workspaces.md

 In most Record Technologies workspaces the [Kitty terminal emulator](https://sw.kovidgoyal.net/kitty) is installed along with the `JetBrains Mono` [Nerd Font](https://github.com/ryanoasis/nerd-fonts).
 Kitty is preconfigured and Kitty sessions are tailored for each use case.

 Where appropriate Record Technologies workspaces perform a `postinstall` which installs and configures many additional utilities in the Kasm user's home directory.
 When used in conjunction with Kasm persistent profiles this feature enables a rich persistent user runtime environment across workspace sessions.

+## Help

+Record Technologies Kasm workspaces include a help facility that integrates the `ranger` file manager, the `glow` markdown previewer, and the `Obsidian` notes application.
+Help documents are provided in an Obsidian vault and can be browsed either directly with Obsidian or via the `ranger` file manager.
+Selecting a help document in `ranger` and pressing `<Enter>` will open Obsidian with the selected document.

 ## Deployment